karthikv/nodefront/README.md

 Watch: `nodefront compile -w/--watch` watches all files that can be compiled in the current directory (and subdirectories if the recursive option is specified) and recompiles them upon modification. `watch` is dependency aware, meaning that if `index.jade` extends/includes `layout.jade`, when `layout.jade` is modified, both `layout.jade` and `index.jade` will be recompiled.
 This same awareness is present for Stylus files as well.

+Output: `nodefront compile -o/--output [directory]` outputs all compiled files into the given output directory.
+If not provided, this defaults to the current directory.

 ### Markdown Support
 If you'd like markdown support for Jade, simply install the [marked](https://github.com/chjj/marked) library, like so: